howtographql/howtographql/content/backend/typescript-apollo/7-voting-and-scalars.md

 ### Custom scalars with Nexus

 Nexus allows you to create custom scalars for your GraphQL schema using a standardized interface.
 To do this, you will need to provide the functions that _serialize_ and _deserialize_ data for that scalar.
 It's important to note that under the hood Nexus uses the `GraphQLScalarType` class from the `graphql` library.
-Most applications in the node ecosystem uses this classs when defining custom scalars.
+Most applications in the node ecosystem uses this class when defining custom scalars.
 As a result scalars defined across different libraries in the node ecosystem are often compatible with each other.

 The [`graphql-scalars`](https://github.com/Urigo/graphql-scalars) library provides a large set of custom scalars for creating precise type-safe GraphQL schemas.
 You are going to import and use the `DateTime` scalar from this library in your GraphQL API.